epfldata/squall/README.markdown

 ## Documentation

-Documentation and can be found on the [Squall wiki](http://github.com/epfldata/squall/wiki).
+Documentation can be found on the [Squall wiki](http://github.com/epfldata/squall/wiki).